 How does it work?

-Such layered filters are considered more effective since they have the ability to filter smaller particles from the water.
 Effectiveness really depends on what the filter is designed to achieve in filtering out waterborne particles.
-Carbon filters vary in size, design, intensity, function, efficiency and life cycle and different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
+Carbon filters vary in size, design, function, efficiency and life cycle and different activated carbon filters are designed to allow a certain flow rate of water through the filtering process as well.
 Your water treatment professional can determine what best fits your particular situation.

 Carbon Filtration Micron Rating & Effectiveness

 Carbon filter effectiveness is measured in terms of size of particles they can attract.

 I.e. 1 micron, 5 micron, 10 micron, etc.

 There are typically two ratings to determine the effectiveness of carbon filters.
 They are as follows:

 Nominal Filter rating – a filter that will remove 85% of the particles of a specified size (in microns) and larger.
-A filter rated at 1 micron will remove 85% of particles that are 1 micron or larger.
+A filter with a nominal rating at 1 micron will remove 85% of particles that are 1 micron or larger.

 Absolute Filter rating – a filter that will remove 99.9% of particles of a specified size (in microns) and larger.
-A filter rated at 1 micron will remove virtually all particles 1 micron or larger.
+An absolute rated filter at 1 micron will remove virtually all particles 1 micron or larger.

-Carbon filtration can help remove harmful chemicals from your water and H2O Care can install an under-sink water filter, whole house water filter, an under-counter water filter or any other solution that will solve your specific situation.
+Carbon filtration can help remove harmful chemicals from your water and H2O Care can install a whole house water filter, an under-counter water filter or any other solution that will solve your specific situation.
 Give us a call at (800) 539-1100 or contact us here.